Universal communication part I: modulo additive channels: Universal communication over the modulo-additive channel

-\begin{theorem} When the system of Theorem~\ref{theorem:adaptive_L} is used in conjunction with LZ78 source encoder, over the modulo additive channel, then the following holds: For every noise sequence $\vr z$ and every $\epsilon,\delta>0$ there is $n$ large enough so that when the system is operated over $n$ channel uses, then in probability $1-\epsilon$, the message is correctly decoded and the rate is at least $( 1 - \rho(\vr z) )\log|\mathcal{X}| - \delta$. \end{theorem} \begin{corollary_in_theorem} The system defined above is IFB-universal. \end{corollary_in_theorem} \begin{corollary_in_theorem} The system attains the Shannon capacity of every modulo-additive channel with a stationary ergodic noise sequence.\onlypaper{\footnote{Note there is an error in our paper \cite{YL_ModuloAdditiveEilat} where it was claimed the system only attains the mutual information.}} \end{corollary_in_theorem} The proof is given in Appendix~\ref{sec:proof_rho}.
+Substituting the compression length of Lempel and Ziv's LZ78 algorithm, the finite state compressibility is obtained.
+This yields the following theorem: } \begin{theorem} When the system of Theorem~\ref{theorem:adaptive_L} is used in conjunction with LZ78 source encoder, over the modulo additive channel, then the following holds: For every infinite noise sequence $\vr z^\infty$ and every $\epsilon,\delta>0$ there is $n$ large enough so that when the system is operated over $n$ channel uses, then with probability $1-\epsilon$, the message is correctly decoded and the rate is at least $( 1 - \rho(\vr z) )\log|\mathcal{X}| - \delta$. \end{theorem} \begin{corollary_in_theorem} The system defined above is IFB-universal. \end{corollary_in_theorem} \begin{corollary_in_theorem} The system attains the Shannon capacity of every modulo-additive channel with a stationary ergodic noise sequence.\excluded{\footnote{Note there is an error in our paper \cite{YL_ModuloAdditiveEilat} where it was claimed the system only attains the mutual information.}} \end{corollary_in_theorem}

+The proof of the theorem and its corollaries is given in Appendix~\ref{sec:proof_rho}, and its main point is to show that LZ78 satisfies the assumptions of Theorem~\ref{theorem:adaptive_L}.

-Theorems~\ref{theorem:adaptive_L},\ref{theorem:adaptive_rho} are finite horizon, i.e. the system is designed for a given transmission length $n$, and because $n$ needs to grow in order to make the overhead $\delta$ vanish, the asymptotic universality is obtained by a series of systems rather than a single one (as is standard in information theory).
-However, it is possible to design horizon-free systems in which the transmission length is not limited and redundancy vanishes with time \onlypaper{\cite{YL_PhdThesis}}. \onlyphd{In Section~\ref{sec:rate_adaptive_inf_horizon} it is shown how to do this for a rather general case, and this holds for the particular cases of Theorems~\ref{theorem:adaptive_L},\ref{theorem:adaptive_rho}, which are all derivatives of Theorem~\ref{theorem:framework}.} The results of this section rely on LZ compression algorithm and stress the relations between channel coding rates and compression ratios, and between IFB capacity and finite state compressibility.
-This relation is intuitively appealing and the resulting system is relatively simple.
-On the other hand, the modified universal system presented in the next section yields better bounds on the convergence of the overhead terms, which also hold \emph{uniformly} in $\vr z$.\footnote{Notice that because Theorem~\ref{theorem:adaptive_rho} essentially indicates convergence to the IFB \emph{capacity}, the convergence cannot hold uniformly in $\vr z$, as the capacity may be obtained by competing systems of unlimited complexity, depending on the noise sequence.}
+Theorems~\ref{theorem:adaptive_L},\ref{theorem:adaptive_rho} are finite horizon, i.e. the system is designed for a given transmission length $n$, and because $n$ needs to grow for the overhead $\delta$ vanish, the asymptotic universality is obtained by a series of systems rather than a single one, as is standard in information theory.
+However, it is possible to design horizon-free systems in which the transmission length is not limited and redundancy vanishes with time \onlypaper{\cite[\S 8.6]{YL_PhdThesis}}. \onlyphd{In Section~\ref{sec:rate_adaptive_inf_horizon} it is shown how to do this for a rather general case, and this holds for the particular cases of Theorems~\ref{theorem:adaptive_L},\ref{theorem:adaptive_rho}, which are all derivatives of Theorem~\ref{theorem:framework}.}